dweekly/ietf-wrong-recipient/draft-dweekly-wrong-recipient.md

 informative:
   RFC8058:
   RFC7489:
+  RFC2369:

 --- abstract

-This document describes a mechanism for an email recipient to indicate that they are not the intended recipient of an email, providing that signal back to the originating mail server.
+This document describes a mechanism for an email recipient to indicate to a sender that they are not the intended recipient.

 --- middle

 # Introduction

-Email recipients today have no clear option as to how to best signal to a provider that they are not the correct recipient of an email.
-This is a different issue than either an unsubscription request from a mailing list or reporting an email as spam, since the service itself may be a valid sender attempting to reach some user for a valid purpose, but the sender may have inadvertently recorded the wrong email address either due to user error or data entry error.

-There is collective benefit to all parties if a service is able to detect when an email address is incorrect for a user; the intended recipient, the service, and the inadvertent recipient all prefer correct delivery.
+Many users with common names and/or short email addresses receive transactional emails from service providers intended for others.
+These emails can't be unsubscribed (as they are transactional) but neither are they spam.
+These emails commonly are from a noreply@ email address; there is no standards-based mechanism to report a "wrong recipient" to the sender.
+Doing so is in the interest of all three involved parties: the inadvertent recipient (who does not want the email), the sender (who wants to be able to reach their customer and who does not want the liability of transmitting PII to a third party), and the valid recipient.

+This document proposes a structured mechanism for the reporting of such misdirected email via either HTTPS POST or email inbox, directly mirroring the List-Unsubscribe and List-Unsubscribe-Post mechanisms of [RFC2369] and [RFC8058] respectively.

+# Proposal

-Consequently, there ought be a mechanism whereby a service can indicate it has an endpoint to indicate a "wrong recipient" of an email.
+There ought be a mechanism whereby a service can indicate it has an endpoint to indicate a "wrong recipient" of an email.
 If this header field is present in an email message, the user can select an option to indicate that they are not the intended recipient.

 Similar to one-click unsubscription [RFC8058], the mail service can perform this action in the background as an HTTPS POST to the provided URL without requiring the user's further attention to the matter.
+A
+mailto: URI may also be included for non-HTTP MUAs, akin to List-Unsubscribe from [RFC2369].

 Since it's possible the user may have a separate valid account with the sending service, it may be important that the sender be able to tie